-Osage Valley Electric Cooperative has partnered with Conexon Connect, a national leader in rural fiber-optic network construction and design.
+Osage Valley Electric Cooperative has partnered with Conexon Connect. a national leader in rural fiber-optic network construction and design.
 Through this partnership, Conexon will offer high-speed internet to over 16,000 homes in rural west central Missouri.
-Osage Valley Electric Cooperative also recently established headquarters in Kansas City and launched a full-service network engineering and technical support call center.
-The project is expected to be complete in five years.
+Osage Valley Electric Cooperative also recently established headquarters in Kansas City. and launched a full-service network engineering and technical support call center.
+The project is expected to be completed in five years.

-The project is set to provide 2,300 miles of fiber-to-the-home network.
-It is anticipated that the project will be completed in three to four years, and first customers should be connected during the first quarter of 2022.
-Once completed, the project will bring high-speed internet and telemedicine to more than 8,700 homes and businesses.
-The project is expected to boost the real estate market in the area, and the cooperative is already mapping the network.
+The project is set to provide 2,300 miles of the fiber-to-the-home network.
+It is anticipated that the project will be completed in three to four years. and first customers should be connected during the first quarter of 2022.
+Once completed, the project will bring high-speed internet. and telemedicine to more than 8,700 homes and businesses.
+The project is expected to boost the real estate market in the area. and the cooperative is already mapping the network.

-Osage Valley Electric and Conexon Connect have partnered to deliver Gigabit broadband internet and reliable phone service.
+Osage Valley Electric and Conexon Connect have partnered to deliver.
+Gigabit broadband internet and reliable phone service.
 Together, the two companies will help rural America enjoy high-speed internet and smart grid capabilities.
-Osage Valley Electric and Sac Osage Electric expect the network to be completed in five years, with first customers connected in 1Q 2022.
+Osage Valley Electric and Sac Osage Electric expect the network to be completed in five years. with the first customers connected in 1Q 2022.
 The two companies are investing $75 million to build the network.

 As part of the Rural Electric Cooperative Consortium.
 Conexon brings high-speed fiber to the home to rural communities.
 Conexon has extensive experience in co-op operations, fiber-optic design and construction, and marketing.
 Their team of experts works with the cooperative to provide a turnkey service to rural communities.
 The company can also provide operational support for the network.
 And its mission is to improve business performance by partnering with rural electric cooperatives.